left-arrowleft-arrowright-arrowleft-arrowAsset 9

 Academic Program Coordinator

-Katie Ward (MA, Claremont Graduate University) is the Academic Program Coordinator for the CTL.
+Katie Ward (MA, Claremont Graduate University) is the Academic Program Coordinator for the CTL, and a current Ph.D Student in CGU’s School of Educational Studies.
 Katie is committed to integrating disability studies across all academic departments and learning environments, enhancing educational spaces for students and faculty, and fostering co-learning communities.
 Before becoming coordinator, they worked with the CTL as a LEO (student worker) for two years.
 Katie received their Bachelors Degree from the University of Washington – Bothell (WA state) where they double majored in Gender, Women, & Sexuality Studies, and American Ethnic Studies.
-They also have an MA in Cultural Studies, and an MA in Applied Gender Studies from CGU.
+They also hold dual Master of Arts degrees in Cultural Studies, and Applied Gender Studies from CGU.

 Our Advisory Board